TomasHubelbauer/vscode-bare-extension/readme.md

 how I did it.
 Most likely the process will require using `vsce package` to pack the extension directory up to a VSIX archive and then `vsce publish` to submit the extension to the VS Code Marketplace.

-## To-Do

-### Figure out why in the workflow the process runs indefinitely

-Maybe the IPC doesn't work?

-### Look into how the test runner quits VS Code extension host

-When using `npm test` in a generated extension, VS Code is started in a way where the test runner is made to run and then the VS Code window is closed.
-I might be able to steal the approach taken there to properly close VS Code here.